Old Lyme, Connecticut: Colleges

 Founded in 1976 by Elisabeth Gordon Chandler as a figurative art academy for the teaching of sculpture, drawing, illustration, and painting, the Lyme Academy College of Fine Arts offers a bachelor of fine arts degree in the disciplines of painting and sculpture.
 The college also offers postbaccalaureate and three-year certificate programs.
 It is known for its focus on teaching techniques and the history and tradition of representational art, centered on the study of nature and the figure.
 According to The New York Times, "many in the art world believe [Lyme Academy] has contributed to a renaissance of representational art."

 Transportation

 The Estuary Transit District provides public transportation throughout Old Lyme and the surrounding towns through its 9 Town transit service.
 Services include connections to the Old Saybrook Train Station, served by Amtrak and Shore Line East railroads, as well as the New London Transportation Center, served by train and ferry service.

 Old Lyme has sought to block attempts to update rail infrastructure in the Northeast, such as building high-speed rail.

-Interstate 95 runs through the center of the town, as U.S. Route 1 travels mostly in the north.
+Interstate 95 runs through the center of the town, as CT 1 travels mostly in the north.
 CT 156 passes through the western and southerly section.